Local index theorem for orbifold Riemann surfaces: Introduction

 \subsection{Acknowledgments.}

-We thank G.~Freixas i Montplet for showing to us a preliminary version of \cite{FP} and for stimulating discussions.
-Our special thanks are to Lee-Peng Teo for carefully reading the manuscript and pointing out to us a number of misprints.
+We thank G.~Freixas i Montplet for showing us a preliminary version of \cite{FP} and for stimulating discussions.
+We are especially grateful to Lee-Peng Teo, who carefully read the manuscript and pointed out a number of misprints to us.
+Most importantly, she noticed that the term containing the first Bernoulli polynomial $B_{1}(x)$ was missing from the main formula in the original version of the paper, and recently proposed an independent approach to its derivation, see \cite{LPT}.